satyamsangeet/Amyloid_Clearance_3C/Lumbar_puncture_fitting/pressure_hypothesis/readme.md

 - **Fit quality**: WRMSE and other error metrics
 - **Model predictions**: Simulated concentration profiles
 - **Visualization**: Plots comparing model to experimental data

-## Comparison with Other Hypotheses

-Compare pressure hypothesis results with:

-- **Sleep hypothesis**: Are pressure effects more important than sleep effects?
-- **Combined hypothesis**: Do pressure and sleep effects interact?
-- **Normal sleep-wake fitting**: How do lumbar puncture effects compare to normal conditions?

-## Notes

-- Each parameter combination is tested with multiple optimization runs
-- Results are compared systematically across all combinations
-- Biological interpretation guides hypothesis selection
-- Statistical significance is assessed through error metrics and parameter consistency
-- Pressure effects are expected to be more immediate than sleep effects